 By Board Resolution, each institution commits to supporting educational programs that encourage responsible and participatory citizenship.
 Many of our colleges have made such education a fundamental part of their educational missions.
 Each board must also establish a standing Committee (or Subcommittee of equivalent responsibility) to oversee the implementation of this Commitment.
 Committee membership preferably includes multi-constituency representation.

 To implement its Commitment, each Periclean develops and carries out a comprehensive, ongoing Program that encompasses the classroom, campus, and community.
 The focus and content of the Program is evergreen, determined by each institution and influenced by its individual character, resources, and traditions.
 Programs and their component projects and activities must have defined objectives, with criteria for accountability and procedures for regular evaluation.

 Programs provide opportunities for the involvement of all constituencies, recognizing that each constituency - trustees, administrators, staff, alumni, faculty, and students - has a stake in fulfilling the institution's Commitment.

-Each Program must be coordinated and administered under a Program Director who reports directly to the President.
+Each Program must be coordinated and administered under a Program Director who reports directly to the President or the Provost.
 The Program office maintains a relationship with all institutional constituencies, respecting their educational responsibilities and prerogatives.
 Records of Program activities and outcomes are maintained centrally.